Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces: Reflection paths of a patch-wire metasurface stack

 where $\mathcal{P}_{\text{sp}}$ and $\mathcal{P}_{\text{c}}$ denote the propagation coefficients of spacer and cladding, respectively.
 Reflection and transmission at the glass-air interface of the cladding are given by the Jones matrices $\Rhat{\text{b}}{\text{t}}$ and $\That{\text{f}}{\text{t}}$ of the interface S-matrix $S_\text{t}$ \cite{Sperrhake2019}.

+This can be interpreted as follows.
+The transmission matrices $\That{\text{f}}{\text{t}}$ and $\That{\text{f}}{\text{w}}$ are the input and output ports of the stack.
+Reading eq. \eqref{eq:T_patch_wire} from right to left, the first parenthesis gives all interactions between the patch-metasurfaces and the top interface of the stack.
+The second parenthesis includes all interactions between the wire-metasurface and the patch-metasurface.
+The summations contribute all recurring reflections between those layers.
+In this context, the multi-index reflection matrix $\Rhat{\text{b}}{M_1}$ bundles all recurring reflections between the top and the spacer of the stack in backward direction.

 With the notation from eqs. \eqref{eq:uptopsi} and \eqref{eq:atpsi} as well as using eq. \eqref{eq:Rf_geo_N} to calculate the reflection matrices in \eqref{eq:T_patch_wire}, we can formulate the explicit expressions of the physical reflection paths in eq. \eqref{eq:T_patch_wire}.
-In $x$-polarization the transmission coefficients of paths contained up to first order ($\Psi = 1$) read as
+In $x$-polarization the transmission coefficients of zeroth order and the first three paths contained at first order ($\Psi = 1$) read as

 where we omitted the superscripts f and b for the sake of readability.
-Above, eqs. \eqref{eq:firstorder1} through \eqref{eq:firstorder3} show the coefficients of the paths emerging at first order, such that $T_{\{1\}} = T_0 + (T_1^{(1)} + T_1^{(2)} + T_1^{(3)})$.
+Above, eqs. \eqref{eq:firstorder1} through \eqref{eq:firstorder3} show the coefficients of the paths emerging at first order, such that $T_{\{1\}} = T_0 + (T_1^{(1)} + T_1^{(2)} + T_1^{(3)} + \dots)$.
 The graphical representation of these coefficients in fig. \ref{fig:drawn_paths} shows the paths in the context of the fabricated stack.
 Whereas the leading transmissive term $T_0$ expresses propagation straight through the stack, the first order paths include different combinations of recurring reflections.

 The leading transmissive term $T_0$ is composed of the single layer transmission coefficients, with $\mathcal{P}_{\text{c}}$ and $\mathcal{P}_{\text{sp}}$ imposing an additional phase shift.
 Both the isotropic patch-metasurface and the anisotropic wire-metasurface contribute equally to the combined transmission coefficient.
 At higher orders each reflection path shows different compositions of the isotropic and anisotropic contributions.
 Therefore, they add different degrees of anisotropy to the interferometric part of the stack's transmission.